-Consider getting the Salesforce Sales Development Representative Professional Certificate.
-Inside are four courses which cover such skills as empathizing with your ideal customer, using sales intelligence tools, and connecting with prospects.
+Consider getting the HubSpot Sales Representative Professional Certificate.
+Inside are five courses that cover skills such as lead management, sales enablement, inbound sales, and sales reporting.

 Lead generation should be at the forefront of any marketing approach, including digital marketing.
 Digital marketing as a whole covers everything in the buyer’s journey, from awareness and consideration to decision-making.
 The lead generation component of digital marketing can include such tactics as posting content to social media or running search engine paid ad campaigns to drive traffic to a lead capture landing page.

 “Lead generation” is one of the campaign objectives you can select when setting up Facebook ads.
 An ad objective should be determined by what you want people to do once they see the ad; specifying the objective allows you to optimize the specifics of the ad for that purpose.
 Other Facebook ad campaign objectives include engagement, video views, traffic, and conversions.
 Selecting lead generation as your campaign objective enables you to collect information from people interested in your business.
 When your lead generation ad appears, potential customers encounter a form called an “Instant Form,” pre-filled with their contact information.
 When they submit the form, they become leads.

 Learn more about creating effective Facebook ad campaigns with the Facebook Social Media Marketing Professional Certificate on Coursera.